-Chunks are general 384-block tall segments of a Minecraft world.
-The game engine works by processing in chunks since a Minecraft world is too big to manage as a whole.
+Chunks are general 384-block-tall segments of a Minecraft world.
+The game engine processes in chunks since a Minecraft world is too big to manage.
 Slimes spawn in certain chunks.
 A batch of Slimes may spawn in one out of every 10 chunks.

 Are you worried about Drowneds spawning in your base?
-Here’s a quick guide to help you get rid of that pesky issue.
+Here’s a quick guide to help you eliminate that pesky issue.

 How Does a Slime Spawn?